firstdraft/appdev-lessons/lessons/rps-rcav-lesson.md

 {: mark_lines="5" }

-## Starting Our GitPod Workspace
+## Starting Our Gitpod Workspace

 Enough theory.
-It's time to open the GitPod project so we can visualize the steps and see some results.
+It's time to open the Gitpod project so we can visualize the steps and see some results.
 We'll finally make our Rock, Paper, Scissors game work, by having the computer opponent randomly choose a move rather than always playing paper.
 We will then be able to compute outcomes based on the computer's move.

 [Here](https://github.com/appdev-projects/rps-rcav){:target="_blank"} is the assignment.
 As usual: